-There are three features of this language border which are of particular interest in the present context.
+There are four features of this language border which are of particular interest in the present context.
 First, the dominant native language changes sharply at the Röstigraben.
 Within a geographical distance of 5 kilometers, the fraction of Latin speaking Swiss residents falls from more than 90 percent to less than 5 percent (and vice versa for German native speakers).
-Since language is central to the spreading of beliefs and norms and determines an individual's social identity, the language barrier represents a sharp cultural barrier.
-Second, important segments of the language border do not coincide with the borders of political jurisdictions, i.e. cantons.
+Second, language is central to the spreading of beliefs and norms and determines an individual's social identity.
+Consistent with this, we find that support for national work time regulations changes sharply at the language border.
+The language barrier represents a sharp cultural barrier.
+Third, important segments of the language border do not coincide with the borders of political jurisdictions, i.e. cantons.
 This means we can separate effects of culture from effects of institutions.
-Third, an in-depth analysis of key determinants of job search success suggests that these determinants do not vary at the language border to an extent that could rationalize observed differences in unemployment.
+Fourth, an in-depth analysis of key determinants of job search success suggests that these determinants do not vary at the language border to an extent that could rationalize observed differences in unemployment.
 This suggests that the language border is permeable and markets are integrated.
-These three aspects allow separating the effects of culture on unemployment from the effects of institutions and markets on unemployment.
+These four aspects allow separating the effects of culture on unemployment from the effects of institutions and markets on unemployment.

 To analyze language-border differentials in unemployment outcomes we use data from two sources.
 The first data source comprises the universe of individuals entering unemployment over the period 1998-2003.
 The main focus of our analysis is on Swiss men in the age group 25-60 - more than 170,000 unemployment spells.
 A nice feature of this data set is that it provides information on how the post-unemployment job was found: whether an individual found a new job by own initiative or by placement via the local labor office.
-This information is very helpful in understanding the relative importance of individual search effort as a determinant of observed unemployment differences at the language border.
+This information is helpful in understanding the relative importance of individual search effort as a determinant of observed unemployment differences at the language border.
 The second data source provides information on all residents' employment status in the year 2000.
 This data source allows discussing the role of culture in shaping other margins of labor supply - labor force participation and weekly hours worked.

 Our empirical results suggest that culture affects unemployment strongly.
 The first main finding indicates a robust difference in unemployment durations at the language border.
 Individuals living in Latin-speaking border communities - facing observationally identical labor markets - tend to leave unemployment 7 weeks later than their neighbors living in German speaking communities.
 This is a very large effect comparable to the impact of a drastic change in the unemployment insurance system.
-Observed unemployment differences at the Röstigraben

-&lt;sup>3Historically, Switzerland was founded by the German-speaking cantons Schwyz, Uri and Nidwalden, located in the center of the country and was successively enlarged by the entrance of Berne, Zurich, Lucerne and other cities of the German speaking part.
+Observed unemployment differences at the Röstigraben are unlikely to reflect differences in labor demand on locally segregated labor markets.
+On the one hand, commuting times are very similar on either side of the language border.
+On the other hand, we do not see major differences in unemployment durations at the Röstigraben among cities of the German speaking part.
 Until the French invasion at the turn of the 19th century large parts of French Switzerland were ruled by the German-speaking elites of Berne and Fribourg.
-In 1848, the new constitution with 26 cantons (of which 4 French speaking, 1 Italian speaking, 3 bilingual (French / German) cantons, and 18 German-speaking cantons) was adopted.
+In 1848, the new constitution with 26 cantons (of which 4 French speaking, 1 Italian speaking, 3 bilingual (French / German), 1 trilingual (German / Italian / Romansh), and 17 German-speaking cantons) was adopted.